lena-noack/chili/protocol/README.md

 ## Directory structure

+> [!IMPORTANT]
+> Each individual output file should not exceed a file size of 1 MB!

 Each model has its own directory in ``inputs`` and ``outputs`` to store input files and outputs.
 Each model should adhere to the following structure:
 ```